stevemao/grunt-spawn/README.md

     grunt spawn:test

-Here is a brief description of the elements involved:
+Here is a brief description of the elements involved when configuring a grunt-spawn subtask:

  - `command`: "echo" -> Any command
  - `commandArgs`: ["{0}"] -> commandArgs where '{0}' is a placeholder for a file